© The Royal Statistical Society

 All other images – those for general illustration purposes – will be sourced and paid for by Significance.

 If you have questions that are not answered here, please email email@example.com.

 Consult our SEO Tips for Authors page in order to maximize online discoverability for your published research.
 Included are tips for making your title and abstract SEO-friendly, choosing appropriate keywords, and promoting your research through social media.

-News about members and internal Society business, for example reports on meetings, will continue to find their appropriate home in the Society’s membership newsletter RSS News, which will continue to publish under its current terms of reference.
+News about members and internal Society business, for example reports on meetings, will continue to find their appropriate home on the Society’s StatsLife site.

 Significance will review